The climate in climate economics: CDICE - re-calibrating the climate of DICE

-So far, we put forward our suite of four test cases of which we claim that they are necessary and sufficient from a computational perspective to evaluate transparently and, if needed, re-calibrate the climate emulator of an IAM, as used in an economic context.
-In this section illustrate our claim at the example of the climate module of the seminal DICE-2016 model.
-We examine whether i) DICE-2016 satisfies the pre-requisites imposed by results from climate science and, if not, ii) it can be transparently re-calibrated to do so.
-We structure this section in three parts.
-First, we lay down in Section~\ref{sec:meth_clim} the fundamental building blocks of DICE's climate emulator, its carbon cycle and temperature equations, along with the commonly used calibration of DICE-2016.
-In Sections~\ref{sec:test_4xco2},~\ref{sec:test_1pctco2},~\ref{sec:test_100GtC}, and~\ref{sec:test_cmip5_rcp}, we demonstrate how our battery of tests can be used to systematically test and re-calibrate DICE-2016.
-A critical synthesis of our learnings is attempted in Section~\ref{sec:test_synthesis}.
+This section is structured as follows: First, we lay down in section~\ref{sec:meth_clim} the fundamental building blocks of DICE's CE, its carbon cycle and temperature equations, along with the commonly used calibration of DICE-2016.
+Next, we demonstrate in sections~\ref{sec:test_100GtC},~\ref{sec:test_4xco2},~\ref{sec:test_1pctco2}, and~\ref{sec:test_cmip5_rcp} how our battery of tests can be used to systematically test and re-calibrate DICE-2016.
+Finally, a critical synthesis of our learnings is provided in section~\ref{sec:test_synthesis}.
+A summary of all CDICE model parameters is given in Table~\ref{table:model_calibration} in Appendix~\ref{sec:models_summary}.